The Complete Guide to the Perfect Book Layout, Woman with computer

 Avoid automatic word processor justification, which can stretch text awkwardly and thwart your desired consistency.

-Margin size varies between print and ebook formats.
-In ebooks, you can have identical margins all the way around, usually around 0.5 inches.
+Margin size varies between print and e-Book formats.
+In e-Books, you can have identical margins all the way around, usually around 0.5 inches.
 With printed copies, your inner margins should be longer, around 0.75 inches.
 This prevents text from being swallowed up when the pages are bound together.

 Do away with tragic widows and orphans — first or final paragraph lines that appear on a different page than the rest of the paragraph.